Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

 - Purpose:
   - To give us the next node in line to visit.
     - `dequeue` the vertex with the shortest distance from `A` currently.
+    - The vertex's priority represents the distance from `A`.
   - In effect, acts as a tracker for vertices that have already been visited.
     - If a vertex hasn't been visited (i.e. its distance from `A` hasn't been calculated yet), there is no point in checking its neighbors.
 - [Implementation here](https://github.com/Kakamotobi/Learned/blob/main/DSA/14-Priority-Queue.md#priority-queue-implementation-using-min-binary-heap)